Skip to main content

 Wisconsin has specific rules about who can file a wrongful death claim.

-If the deceased victim was married, only the victim’s spouse can file a claim.
-If the victim wasn’t married, the victim’s children can file the wrongful death claim.
+If the deceased victim was married, only their spouse can file a claim, but if the victim was not married, the victim’s children can file the wrongful death claim.
 If there is not a spouse or children, the victim’s parents or siblings may file a claim.

-Medical malpractice claims resulting in death are handled a little differently.
+Medical malpractice claims that result in death are handled differently.
 In these instances, only a spouse or minor child(ren) can bring a claim.
 Adult children who lost a parent because of a medical malpractice incident cannot bring a wrongful death claim.

 In most instances, you have three years to file a wrongful death claim.
 If the victim died because of a car accident, however, you only have two years to file a claim.